 Carmen: Thank you, Alison.
 I’m thrilled to be back!
 One of my favorite experiences came from visiting a school arranged by An Open Book Foundation in Washington, D.C.
 After my presentations were over, a five-year-old girl asked me if I would read her Bears Make the Best Reading Buddies.
 I had just finished reading the story during my presentation, so this caught me a little off guard at first, but I pulled the book back out.
 We sat down on the carpet, knee-to-knee, and read the story together.
 Then she asked me if I could read it again.
 And so I read it again.
 I savored that moment.
 Still do–giving her as much love and attention as I could in a sea of busy kindergartners!

 Alison: What a special moment for that child, and for you.
 School visits can be overwhelming, but you’ve said before that you look for special moments like this when you visit a school.
 My guess is that when you look for them, you find them.
-We know that you will share tips like this at your Crafting Successful Author Visits workshop.
-At the workshop, you will join with public speaking expert Peter Jacobi and seasoned presenter Jan Cheripko to help authors design their presentations for schools and conferences.
-What do you hope authors and illustrators take away from your workshop?
+We know that you’ve shared tips like this at the Crafting Successful Author Visits workshop.
+What do you hope authors and illustrators take away from this workshop?

 Carmen: Along with looking for those special moments, I want authors and illustrators to understand that working with children is all about authenticity.
 They must be their authentic selves and tell stories that only they can tell.
 Every one of them has something important to say.
-At Crafting Successful Author Visits, it’ll be my job to help them uncover these traits and help them shape their presentations in a way that connects them to their audiences with heart, humor, and confidence.
+It’s my job to help them uncover these traits and help them shape their presentations in a way that connects them to their audiences with heart, humor, and confidence.